lightest/diamond-webgl/README.md

 ### Post processing

-#### Sparkel effect
+#### Sparkle effect
 A small sparkle effect is performed.
-It is essentially much a bloom with a bidirectional blur:
+It is essentially a bloom with a bidirectional blur:
 1. rendering to an off-screen texture, at full size
 2. copying this texture into a smaller one (to make the next part cheaper) and extracting the bright parts
 3. blurring the small texture (I don't use a gaussian blur, but simply blur in two directions in one pass to create a sparkle effect)